near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 ## Wallet

-To store your non-fungible tokens you'll need a [Wallet](https://wallet.testnet.near.org/) account.
+To store your non-fungible tokens you'll need a [NEAR Wallet](https://wallet.testnet.near.org/).
 If you don't have one yet, you can create one easily by following [these instructions](/docs/develop/basics/create-account).

 > **Tip:** for this tutorial we'll use a `testnet` wallet account.
 The `testnet` network is free and there's no need to deposit funds.